Save Our Summer: UK pilots and cabin crew issue travel sector rescue plea

 But Prime Minister Boris Johnson has said that whatever happens, it will be a difficult year for travel.

-The industry says the rules need to be eased as soon as possible or tens of thousands more jobs will be lost as companies fail.
+The industry says the rules need to be eased urgently to prevent more jobs being lost.

-“The government has to decide if this summer it will make or break the UK travel industry,” said Brian Strutton, acting General Secretary of the British Airline Pilots Association (BALPA).
+Brian Strutton, acting General Secretary of the British pilots union BALPA said it was make or break time for the sector.

 To survive more than 15 months of travel restrictions, companies including British Airways, easyJet, TUI and Jet2, have taken on billions of pounds of debt.